Eddie Jones (rugby union): JRFU controversy

 On 24 September 2023, seventeen hours before Australia's fixture against Wales, it was reported by Tom Decent of The Sydney Morning Herald that Jones had held a Zoom interview with the Japan Rugby Football Union (JRFU) for the position of head coach.
-The The Sydney Morning Herald cited anonymous sources with knowledge of negotiations that claimed Jones took an online Zoom interview with JRFU officials on August 25, fifteen days before Australia's opening game of the 2023 Rugby World Cup.
+The Sydney Morning Herald cited anonymous sources with knowledge of negotiations that claimed Jones took an online Zoom interview with JRFU officials on August 25, fifteen days before Australia's opening game of the 2023 Rugby World Cup.
 Following the loss to Wales, Jones was questioned about the alleged interview and his commitment to Australian rugby.
 He stated in the post-match press conference: "I'm committed to coaching Australia.
 I really take umbrage that people are questioning my commitment to coaching Australia.
 To doubt my commitment to the job is a bit red hot."
 After Australia's exit from the 2023 Rugby World Cup Jones continually denied he was involved in an interview with the JRFU, and spoke to The Sydney Morning Herald's Peter FitzSimons to add: "It's false...
 There's no named source for these stories, so there's no credibility about the story to start with.
 Secondly, the president of Japan Rugby happens to be a very close associate of mine.
 Every time I go to Japan, I have coffee with him.
 We talk about rugby.
 Have I met Japanese representatives?
 Yes.
 But I have done that for 30 years."
 In the same interview Jones said the last JRFU official he had spoken to was in February 2023.
-In May 2025 Jones articulated on his podcast EDDIE, and to The Sydney Morning Herald, that he was asked by the JRFU on who he thinks should take the head coach position of Japan, and any interviews he had with the JRFU took place after he resigned from the role with Australia.
+In May 2025, Jones said that he was asked by the JRFU for his views on who should take the head coach position of Japan, and that any interviews he had with the JRFU took place after he resigned from the role with Australia.

 On 29 October 2023, Jones resigned as coach of Australia.

 Return to Japan (2023)

-In December 2023, the Japan Rugby Football Union announced the re-appointment of Eddie Jones as its head coach, a position he had previously held from 2012 to 2015.
+In December 2023, the Japan Rugby Football Union announced Jones's re-appointment as its head coach, a position he had previously held from 2012 to 2015.